Why is unstructured time so important for your child's healthy development?

 Even if you need to help your child come up with ideas for “what to do,” shift the responsibility to your child, by working with her to create a Boredom Buster Jar.
 Together, you write down ideas that your child thinks would be fun to do and put them in the Boredom Buster Jar.
 Whenever a child says she’s bored, she picks three pieces of paper from the jar and chooses one of the activities.

 Need ideas for the Boredom Buster Jar?
-Here's an age-by-age guide to screen-free activities to keep children under the age of ten busy, with minimal supervision from you.
+Here's an age-by-age guide to screen-free activities to keep children up to the age of twelve busy, with minimal supervision from you.

 If it really does seem like there is nothing to do, is using electronics and TV ever an acceptable solution?